-University of Tennessee
+University of Tennessee, Knoxville

 Found in 56 Collections and/or Records:

 Poster, yellow with bold lettering stating "16th Annual Art Auction At UT's Spectacular, Big Music Bldg.
 Auditorium 7:30 p.m.
 May 16," illustration of an astronaut at the top and references to "Open the Door," "2000 Space Odyssey" and "Hair," 26"h x 20"w, 1969.
 1 pc.

 Oversize aerial photograph of the University of Tennessee campus, Knoxville, Tenn.
 Ca. 1950 (16 x 20”, B&W. 1 pc.)